 (b) in respect of a proposed significant change to an existing facility.

-(3) A validation of a proposed facility is a statement in writing by an independent person in respect of the design, construction and installation (including instrumentation, process layout and process control systems) of the facility, to the extent that these matters are covered by the scope of the validation agreed between the Safety Authority and the operator.
+(3) A validation of a proposed facility is a statement in writing by an independent person in respect of the design, construction and installation (including instrumentation, process layout and process control systems) of the facility, to the extent that these matters are covered by the scope of the validation agreed between the Minister and the operator.

-(4) A validation of a proposed significant change to an existing facility is a statement in writing by an independent person in respect of the proposed change, to the extent required by the scope of the validation agreed between the Safety Authority and the operator.
+(4) A validation of a proposed significant change to an existing facility is a statement in writing by an independent person in respect of the proposed change, to the extent required by the scope of the validation agreed between the Minister and the operator.

-(5) The validation must establish, to the level of assurance reasonably required by the Safety Authority —
+(5) The validation must establish, to the level of assurance reasonably required by the Minister —

 (a) in the case of a proposed facility, that the design, construction and installation (including instrumentation, process layout and process control systems) of the facility incorporate measures that —